-Only one instance name can be specified in a command and it must be surrounded by brackets if it is a user-defined name.
+Only one instance name can be specified in a command and it must be surrounded by brackets if it is a userdefined name.

-For example, the following will make Dorky_Duck disappear.
+For example, the following will make Dorky\Duck disappear.

 '''

 ; Create new instances again

 CLIPS> (reset)

 ; Check new instances created

 CLIPS> (instances)

-[initial-object] of INITIAL-OBJECT

 [Dorky] of DUCK

 [Dorky_Duck] of DUCK

-For a total of 3 instances.
+For a total of 2 instances.

 CLIPS> (send [Dorky_Duck] delete)

 TRUE

 CLIPS> (instances)

-[initial-object] of INITIAL-OBJECT

 [Dorky] of DUCK

-For a total of 2 instances.
+For a total of 1 instance.

 CLIPS>

 '''

-The "" in a (send) will not work to delete all instances.
-The "" only works with the (unmake) function.
-Another alternative is to define your own handler for delete that will accept the "" and thus allow you to (send <instance-name> my_delete ) messages.
+The "\" in a (send) will not work to delete all instances.
+The "\" only works with the (unmake) function.
+Another alternative is to define your own handler for delete that will accept the "\" and thus allow you to (send <instance-name> my\delete \) messages.

 A (send) message is acted upon only by a target object which has an appropriate handler.
 CLIPS automatically provides handlers for print, init, delete and so on for each user-defined class.
-It's important to realize that the message (send [Dorky_Duck] delete) works only because this instance is a user-defined class.
+It's important to realize that the message (send [Dorky\Duck] delete) works only because this instance is a user-defined class.
 If you define classes which do not inherit from USER such as a subclass of INTEGER, you must also create appropriate handlers to carry out all desired tasks such as printing, creating, and deleting instances.
 It's much easier to define subclasses of USER and take advantage of system-supplied handlers.